Biological Groups & Organisms

 The sampling protocol is a vital part of the eDNA analysis process.
 An effectively designed protocol greatly enhances the quantity of eDNA collected from the environment, resulting in more precise results.

 In freshwater settings such as rivers (flowing waters), we conduct 2 sample replicates at each location, and in each replicate, we filter 30 liters of water.
-Sampling stations are established every 1 to 5 kilometers to ensure precise biodiversity assessments.
+Sampling stations are established every 2 kilometers to ensure precise biodiversity assessments.
 In stagnant water environments, we recommend completing transects as close to the banks as possible, covering the entire perimeter.

 Depending on the targeted taxonomic groups, we will help you define the best period to sample, according to reproduction periods and/or periods of high activity.